patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/data-input/design.md

 * Don’t use a switch if the options you’re presenting to the user are anything other than “on” or “off.”
 Instead, use radio buttons.

 ## Usage: Bound-entry controls
 Use bound-entry controls to enable users to enter special data types, such as dates, times, and other numeric data.
 Bound-entry controls constrain user input and combine keyboard and mouse interaction.
 These controls are designed to only allow valid inputs.
-As a result, field should be is unnecessary.
+As a result, field validation should be unnecessary.

 Datepicker and Slider components coming soon!